-The OPHS conducts initial review for all research projects involving human subjects and refers their findings and recommendation to the UNTHSC IRB for formal in-depth review and approval.
-Further, on behalf of the IRB, OPHS is authorized to monitor all research involving human subjects under their Federalwide Assurance (FWA) jurisdiction.
-OPHS provides administrative support to the IRB committees, provides assistance to investigators who are preparing IRB applications, and maintains records of IRB reviews and approvals for investigators.
+The NTR IRB staff/office conducts initial review for all research projects involving human subjects and refers their findings and recommendation to the North Texas Regional IRB for formal in-depth review and approval.
+Further, on behalf of the IRB, the Office of Research Compliance (ORC) is authorized to monitor all research involving human subjects under their Federalwide Assurance (FWA) jurisdiction.
+ORC and the NTR IRB office provides administrative support to the IRB committees, provides assistance to investigators who are preparing IRB applications, and maintains records of IRB reviews and approvals for investigators.